mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 while FirefoxDriver will either segfault snap or fail with some other crazy error.
 On top of that, Selenium has problems with Chromium and Firefox installed as snap.

 Use [Playwright](https://playwright.dev/).
-It just works, even on Linux.
+It just works, even on Linux, both x86 and arm.
+It doesn't use the stupid driver architecture but instead accesses the browser over a standardized [Firefox CDP](https://firefox-source-docs.mozilla.org/remote/cdp/)/[Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 But if you can't do that, read on.

 ## Ubuntu 23.10